-31 On 16 December 2005, the Finance Committee approved a commitment of \$1,387,500,000 to provide a subordinated loan to the Ocean Park Corporation for a period of 25 years at a fixed interest rate of 5% per annum, and a guarantee for a \$1,387,500,000 commercial loan and interest arising therefrom for the Corporation to proceed with the Redevelopment Plans of the Ocean Park.
-The loan has been fully drawn by 2007-08 but no repayment is expected in 2015-16 and 2016-17.
-The Corporation has obtained an offer for a commercial loan to refinance all its outstanding commercial loans for the Redevelopment Plans.
-As such, the Government is expected to be relieved of its obligations as the guarantor for the Corporation's commercial loan by end-March 2016.
+30 On 16 December 2005, the Finance Committee approved a commitment of \$1,387,500,000 to provide a subordinated loan to the Ocean Park Corporation for a period of 25 years at a fixed interest rate of 5% per annum, and a guarantee for a \$1,387,500,000 commercial loan and interest arising therefrom for the Corporation to proceed with the Redevelopment Plans of the Ocean Park.
+The loan was fully drawn by 2007-08 but no repayment is expected in 2016-17 and 2017-18.
+The Corporation obtained a commercial loan to refinance all its outstanding commercial loans for the Redevelopment Plans on 31 March 2016 and relieved Government's obligations as the guarantor for the Corporation's commercial loan on the same day.